MaxSchweizer/LibSys/README.md

 ### Testing
 As per the project requirements, we have throughly tested both a model and a controller from our project.
 Please see our [books_controller_test.rb](test/controllers/books_controller_test.rb) and our [book_test.rb](test/models/book_test.rb) tests.

+### Changing Book Status as Admin
+If you are logged in as an Admin you are able to check out and return books by editing a books details.
+To do this, please first view the details of the book you wish to change the status of.
+Click the link at the top of 'Book Details' page called 'Edit Details'.
+You will be able to modify the status of the book from this page.